caee/MIDroneControl/README.md

 OpenViBE BCI paradigm for controlling a drone using 3 classes of Motor Imagery (MI).
 OpenViBE has been used to handle data flow.

 # Setup and Laboratory Procedure
-The following instructions is specific to the instruments available at the Hearing Lab at the Technical University of Denmark (DTU) and any replications might need slight adjustments based on the available equipment.
+The following instructions are specific to the instruments available at the Hearing Lab at the Technical University of Denmark (DTU) and any replications might need slight adjustments based on the available equipment.
 # Prerequisites